MichaelCurrin/emoji-resources/unicode-emojis.md

 Here is a cheatsheet reference of a lot of emojis - filtered to ones that are more relevant and filtering out the obscure ones.
 The guide is not meant to be complete.

+I inserted these using a mobile device, following the sections and mostly sticking to the order of emojis as they appear.
+I split where there seemed like natural groupings.

 ### Faces and people

 😀😃😄😁😆😅🤣😂🙂🙃😉😊😇